badu/term/README.md

 * `WithRunesFallback` - `Application` can set the runes fallback upon constructing.
 * `WithTrueColor` - a functional option so `Application` can send "disable" to disable true color

+### Responsibilities

+* offers information about terminal (size, colors, has mouse, charset, keys)
+* registers/unregister listeners for `term.Pixel` changes
+* registers/unregister Mouse and Key handlers
+* registers/unregister Resize event handlers
+* offers ability to show or hide the cursor
+* the `core` exists for the whole `Application` lifecycle

 Constructor returns an interface.
 The `Engine` interface:

 * `DyingChan() chan struct{}` - it's a channel that needs to be listened inside `Application`, to allow gracefully shutdowns.